XeduR/www.xedur.com/docs/performance.md

 ```

 **startVisible** (optional)
 - *Boolean*.
 You can optionally start the performance meter so that it isn't visible.
-Default value is true (for visible).
+Default value is true.

 ## Customisation
 You can customise the performance meter's appearance and change its location on the screen by simply modifying these variables within the plugin file.